Raja Mohammad

-Raja Mohammad is an Indian film editor, who works in the Malayalam and Tamil film industries.
-He won the National Film Award for Best Editing for his work in Paruthiveeran (2007).
+Raja Mohammad is an Indian film editor, who works in the Tamil, Malayalam and Telugu film industries.
+He won the National Film Award for Best Editing for Paruthiveeran (2007).

 Career

 Raja Mohammed primarily edited Malayalam films during his early career and his first Tamil venture was Kamal Haasan's production, Nala Damayanthi (2003).
-He won the National Film Award for Best Editing for his work in Paruthiveeran (2007); the honour fetched him further opportunities to work in the Tamil film industry.
+He won the National Film Award for Best Editing for his work in Paruthiveeran (2007); the honour fetched him further opportunities in the Tamil film industry.
 He also won the Vijay Award for Best Editor for his work in M. Sasikumar's directorial debut, the period film, Subramaniapuram (2008).